inventid/tails/README.md

 ### Mixins

 Tails also provides a few mixins that may be of use.
-Be sure to extends Tails.Mixable, and then you're free to use them as you see fit!
+Be sure to extend Tails.Mixable, and then you're free to use them as you see fit!
 ```CoffeeScript
 class SomeClass extends Tails.Mixable
 ```